 - In many word processing applications, you can triple-click on a paragraph to automatically select the entire paragraph.

 - You can also select a URL (for example, in your web browser's address bar) by triple-clicking it.
 If you want, you can then use the keyboard shortcut Ctrl+C (Windows) or Command+C (Mac) to copy the URL.

-- You can right-click on your desktop to change your background or other view options such as the arrangement of files and applications.
+- You can right-click your desktop to change your background or other view options, such as the arrangement of files and applications.

 - When you right-click in a word processor (like Microsoft Word), formatting options appear.
 When combined with double-clicking or triple-clicking to select text, you can quickly format words and paragraphs as desired.

-You may find your mouse's scroll wheel useful in some applications (like your web browser).
+You may find your mouse's scroll wheel useful in some applications (like with your web browser).

 - You can press the scroll wheel, like a mouse button, to select a link and open it in new browser tab.

 - Some websites and applications (like Google Maps) allow you to zoom in and out by scrolling the wheel up and down.